Easy Diy Project – Vegetable Printing

 Artichokes Printed Dish Towels

 Let the towels dry thoroughly.
-Place a thin cloth on top of the towel and iron to secure the ink.
+Place a thin cloth and iron on the towel to secure the ink.
 This is all you need to do to prevent fading.

 Printing with artichokes and Onions